Statically-Sized Storage Types

 Back to the example above, the declared storage

 block is fairly simple.
-It contains three
+It contains several

-decision variables, storage variables do not accept an initializer and must have a type
+variables must have a type annotation.

 Accessing Storage Variables